jbkinney/mavenn/docs/index.rst

 information with minimal loss.
 By using a TensorFlow back end, MAVE-NN enables the rapid and robust inference of G-P maps even on very large datasets.

-MAVE-NN is written for Python 3.6 and has minimal dependencies.

-under an MIT open source license.
-The :ref:`installation`, :ref:`quickstart`,  :ref:`examples`,
-and :ref:`tutorial` sections below will help users quickly get MAVE-NN working for their own research needs.
+MAVE-NN is written for Python 3.6 and is provided under an MIT open source license.
+The :ref:`installation`, :ref:`quickstart`, :ref:`examples`, and :ref:`tutorial` sections below will help users quickly get MAVE-NN working for their own research needs.

 .. toctree::